 The progressive perspective pushes back against some of these issues, claiming they are not as clear as the traditional perspective makes them out to be.

 First, nothing like a modern Christian same-sex relationship existed within the times of Leviticus or Romans.
-The emphasis of Paul in Romans and the context of the letter is vital to understanding exactly what Paul is referring to.
+The emphasis of Paul in Romans and the context of the letter is vital to understand exactly what Paul is referring to.
 He is referring to those who abandoned God and pursued idolatry in order to emphasize how great God’s grace ultimately is.
 The language and cultural context demonstrate an act specifically aimed at worshiping the creature in temple worship, or acts meant to humiliate or demean the other.
 For Christians who have not abandoned God, who are not committing idolatry, and who genuinely show love and respect to their partner, this scriptural context does not fit.
 Christian same-sex couples remain humble and faithful to God, demonstrating the same love and respect to their partner as any spouse would.

-Second, procreation was not the primary, or even the most important aspect of the creation mandate.
+Second, procreation was not the primary or even the most important aspect of the creation mandate.
 To be fruitful and multiply means far more than having children, and to assert as much is not just demeaning to same-sex partners, but to other married couples who are unable to have children.
-To be fruitful and multiply involves mirroring to a lesser extent what God was doing in ordering and filling the earth with culture, creativity, love and so forth, all to His glory.
-Furthermore, the more we’ve discovered about the human genetic makeup and about genetic tendencies and pre-dispositions, what could be considered attractions according to “one’s nature” is up for debate.
+To be fruitful and multiply involves mirroring to a lesser extent what God was doing in ordering and filling the earth with culture, creativity, love, and so forth, all to His glory.
+Furthermore, the more we’ve discovered about the human genetic makeup and genetic tendencies and pre-dispositions, what could be considered attractions according to “one’s nature” is up for debate.

 Third, it is absolutely necessary for Christians to stand up for what is true and moral even against culture and society.
 However, this occasionally means standing against some Christians in society when proper interpretations of what the Bible means, or truthful findings on cultural issues have changed.
 This has happened just as often historically as it has been necessary to stand against something sinful in society.
 Christians against Christian Gnostics, or against the works righteousness and imperialism of the medieval Catholic church, or against slavery and segregation.
-This once again should not happen judgmentally, arrogantly or without grace, nor does it mean that people should hop on every cultural shift as it happens.
+This once again should not happen judgmentally, arrogantly, or without grace, nor does it mean that people should hop on every cultural shift as it happens.
 What it does mean is that when something has happened that Christians need to stand up for or against they do so with conviction.

 Love and Theological Grey Areas:

 Theological difference has existed between Christians nearly from the beginning of Christianity.
 There have been numerous debates on a multitude of issues such as creation, infant baptism, the eucharist, the importance of Old Testament law, women in ministry, and so forth.
-The primary reason why Christians disagree on so many areas of theology, is because there are often multiple theological interpretations for them.
+The primary reason why Christians disagree on so many areas of theology is that there are often multiple theological interpretations for them.
 Scripture seems to be intentionally vague on a number of issues, preferring more to construct a narrative of who God is, and His relationship to us, than giving us complete answers to every possible concept or cultural scenario.

 Even minor theological issues that were clear become less so as time passes.
 Growing understanding of creation, the universe, human genetics, and so forth cause human beings to re-evaluate, adapt, and move forward with a deeper understanding of God that isn’t tied to an antiquated view of reality.
 Large changes in culture, such as a move from monarchies, changing gender roles, adaptations in technology, social structure, and politics have pushed Christians to discuss and reinterpret parts of scripture relating to an ancient view of culture that no longer applies, all while maintaining a view of a God who does.

-In each of these moves, Christians have grown to value the of understanding what the Bible is, and what it is not.
+In each of these moves, Christians have grown to value understanding what the Bible is, and what it is not.
 The Bible is a revelation and understanding of who God is, who we are because of who He is, and understanding His interaction and relationship with us.
 It is a narrative that is centered and hinged upon one primary aspect above all else, the love of God.

 It is on this idea of love that our understanding of theological greys finds its footing.
-This is because love, as dictated by scripture, is the central concept on which everything and every interaction relies.
+This is because love, as dictated by scripture, is the central concept on which everything and every interaction rely.
 What is righteousness?
 It is the process of love between human beings and God, and between themselves.
 (Matthew 22:36-40) How do we handle disagreement between others?
 With love and grace.
 (Romans 14) How do we know who God is?
 By truly understanding the nature of love.
 (1 John 4:7-21) How do we approach and handle the idea of sin?
-A love which covers it.
+A love that covers it.
 (1 Peter 4:8) Finally, what is the greatest of Christian virtues?
 Love.
 (1 Corinthians 13:13)

 In attempting to understand and approach theological grey areas, it seems clear that love is the process by which Christians do that.
 Love in the disagreement, love in the conviction, love in the approach, and love in the understanding.
-The biggest challenge, and only proper solution to an issue like this is, “What are the demands of love placed on us as Christians, and what does it mean in approaching our faith?”
+The biggest challenge and only proper solution to an issue like this are, “What are the demands of love placed on us as Christians, and what does it mean in approaching our faith?”